TechyKunj/AI-Mock-Interview-Coach/README.md

-# 🎙 AI Interview Assistant
+# 🎙 AI Mock Interview Coach

 AI Interview Assistant is a Streamlit-based web application that helps users practice job interviews using AI-powered feedback.
 It generates interview questions based on a job description, allows users to respond via speech, transcribes their answers, and provides AI-driven analysis and feedback.